Creating and Maintaining a Healthy Environment

 Upon entry to school each morning, members of our school staff will serve as health screeners to take the temperature of every student using Temper-Sure devices.
 All employees who will be working on campus will also have daily screenings.
 Every student will need to have this filled out prior to the start of school in order for us to share information quickly with parents in the event that a child has a fever above 100F.
 Students with fevers will go home until the fever has subsided.
 We have added additional sick rooms to accommodate students who must wait for their parents to pick them up.
 Families can assist the school by keeping students home in the event of fever.

 In accordance with guidance from the CDC, Virginia Department of Education, and our school's medical advisors, we will require all students ages 3 and up, all staff, and all visitors to wear a face covering at all times while indoors and in the presence of other people.
-Face coverings may be removed outdoors but only if physical distancing is maintained.
+Face coverings may be removed outdoors but only if physical distancing is maintained and only during aerobic physical activity or while eating.
 At this time, bandanas, neck-gaiters, or neck warmers are not acceptable.

 Cleaning and Disinfection